geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 So the other thing too is like,

 ##### **Chenyu** [[00:03:59](https://www.youtube.com/watch?v=cLnu8McQRlw&t=239)]
-it does kind of look like indexing is this separate kind of like...
+it does kind of look like indexing is this separate kind of like..

 ##### **Nimlgen** [[00:04:03](https://www.youtube.com/watch?v=cLnu8McQRlw&t=243)]
 We use the rewrite engine for a lot of stuff.